cosmicjs/docs/docs/rest-api/media.md

 | buffer       |          | File Buffer | The File Buffer    |

 ### Client-side React Dropzone Example
 React Dropzone is a popular file uploader on the client-side.
-For implmentation, read the [React Dropzone docs on GitHub](https://github.com/react-dropzone/react-dropzone/).
+For implementation, read the [React Dropzone docs on GitHub](https://github.com/react-dropzone/react-dropzone/).

 ::: tip TIP
 To use the following example, get your Bucket slug and keys located in Bucket > Settings in your [Bucket Dashboard ](https://app.cosmicjs.com/login).